Bioconductor/bioconductor.org/content/news/bioc_3_4_release.md

 Deprecated and Defunct Packages
 ===============================

-17 previously deprecated packages were removed from the release.
+18 previously deprecated software packages were removed from the release.

-1 package (betr) was marked as deprecated, to be removed in the next release.
+1 software package (betr) was marked as deprecated, to be removed in the next release.